hoytech/quadrable/README.md

 ### Hash-tree

-Why use trees to store data?
-The reason we use trees is because of the exponential growth in the number of nodes, as the depth is increased.
+The reason we use trees is because of the exponential growth in the number of nodes as the depth is increased.
 The number of nodes that must be traversed to get to a leaf is related to the depth of the tree, which grows much slower than the number of nodes:

 ![](docs/exponential.svg)

-In a merkle tree, each node has a `nodeHash` which is the formed by the concatenation of the `nodeHash`es of its children.
+In a merkle tree, each node has a nodeHash which is the formed from the concatenation of the nodeHashes of its children.
 In Quadrable the tree is binary, so there are always exactly two children (except for leaf nodes, which have none).
-The order of the hashes is important: The left child comes first, followed by the right child:
+The order of the concatenation is important: The left child's nodeHash comes first, followed by the right child's:

 ![](docs/hash-tree.svg)

-The advantage of a merkle tree is that the `nodeHash` of the node at depth 0 (which has no parents) is a digest of all the other nodes and leaves.
-This top-level `nodeHash` is often just called the "root" of the tree.
+The advantage of a merkle tree is that the nodeHash of the node at depth 0 (the top level) is a digest of all the other nodes and leaves.
+This top-level nodeHash is often just called the "root" of the tree.
 As long as the tree structure is carefully designed, and the hash function is secure, any changes to the tree or its contents will result in a new, distinct root.